florath/mincid/README.md

 ## Requirements
 **mincid** should
 * build projects
-* be able to build projects on different variants (e.g. different compilers, different libraries, different java implementations, ...)
+* be able to build projects on different variants: (e.g. different compilers, different libraries, different processor types, ...)
-* start each build in a separated environment
+* start each build in a separated environment:
-  Docker is used
+  Maybe Docker is used
-* use an easy text file based configuration
+* use an easy text file based configuration:
-  Maybe: JSON based and stored in a git repo
+  Maybe JSON based and stored in a git repo
-* use an easy notification mechanism (in case of a problem)
+* use an easy notification mechanism (in case of a problem):
-  Maybe: EMail and IRC
+  Maybe EMail and IRC
-* provide easy access to artifacts and log files
+* provide easy access to artifacts and log files:
-  Maybe: NFS export
+  Maybe NFS export
 * (Optional) provide statistics information to a Carbon / Graphite instance